Devnonymous/SecondSystem-Server/README.md

 Legal Stuff
 --------------

 This software is economically free to use, as >implied by the open-source nature of GitHub.
+Libre wise, this is under the Mozzilla Public License 2.0 (MPL-2), all I ask is that you inform me of any derivations of the work through email, however you are not legally obliged to.

+Email in case GitHub eats it: Devnonymous@lavabit.com